Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association Founded in 2014, “Objectif Officine” is aimed at students planning to work in community pharmacies.
 Its goal is to introduce them to this sector and support them in developing their career plans, particularly by enhancing their knowledge and helping them build a professional network.
-Missions conducting thematic sessions on community pharmacy practice among students in the experimental pharmacy; organizing conferences and events led by professionals and partners in community pharmacy; facilitate connections between pharmacy professionals and students, and support students in developing their career plans; promote the retail pharmacy sector and communicate about the roles of pharmacists today and in the future; help students prepare for their retail pharmacy internships.
+Missions conducting themed sessions on community pharmacy practice among students in the experimental pharmacy; organizing conferences and events led by professionals and partners in community pharmacy; facilitate connections between pharmacy professionals and students, and support students in developing their career plans; promote the retail pharmacy sector and communicate about the roles of pharmacists today and in the future; help students prepare for their retail pharmacy internships.
 Executive Board President: Emma BRULFERT General Vice President: Pauline KAFI Secretary General: Younes EL IDRISSI Treasurers: Pauline KAFI, Younes EL IDRISSI, Emma BRULFERT Vice President in charge of communications: Elisa MOREL Communications Officer: Clara GUILLAUME Vice President in charge of sessions: Alya Inès SETHOM Session Project Managers: Youssef FRIH, Léa ATTIAS, and Ethan HENNEN Showcase Project Managers: Lina CALLAS and Joanne TARDIF Vice President in charge of conferences and events: Lina CALLAS Vice President in charge of partnerships: Axel TRINQUIER

 Montpellier Health Tutoring Association (ATSM)